Skip to main content

 You are responsible for rent until the fixed term ends unless you can end the tenancy early.

-You probably have a periodic tenancy if your fixed term has ended already, or you had a rolling contract from the start.
+You probably have this type of tenancy if your fixed term has ended and you have not signed a replacement tenancy, or you had a rolling contract from the start.

 When you can end a fixed term early